hmajid2301/articles/8. Docker with SQLAlchemy/README.md

 **NOTE:** If you're running the Flask app in a Docker container you will need to change the variable `POSTGRES_HOST=postgres`, (from localhost) where `postgres` is the Docker container name we are connecting to.

-**WARNING:** Make these are the same values passed to the Flask app and the Postgres database.
+**WARNING:** Make sure these are the same values passed to the Flask app and the Postgres database.

 ---------------------------------------------------------------------------------------------------